WHOIGit/ifcb_classifier/README.md

                           RUN_ID MODEL SRC

 positional arguments:
+  SRC                   Resource(s) to be classified.
+Accepts a bin, an image, a text-file, or a directory.
+                        Directories are accessed recursively.
-  RUN_ID                Run ID.
+  MODEL                 Path to a previously-trained model file RUN_ID                Run ID.
 Used by --outdir
-  MODEL                 Path to a previously-trained model file SRC                   Resource(s) to be classified.
-Accepts a bin, an image, a text-file, or a directory.
-Directories are
-                        accessed recursively

 optional arguments:
   -h, --help            show this help message and exit --type {bin,img}      File type to perform classification on.
-Defaults is "bin" --outdir OUTDIR       Default is "run-output/{RUN_ID}" --outfile OUTFILE     Name/pattern of the output classification file.
+Defaults is "bin" --outdir OUTDIR       Default is "'run-output/{RUN_ID}/v3/{MODEL_ID}" --outfile OUTFILE     Name/pattern of the output classification file.
                         If TYPE==bin, "{bin}" in OUTFILE will be replaced with the bin id on a per-bin basis.
                         A few output file formats are recognized: .json .mat .h5 (hdf).